medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting-multiple-nodes.md

 * cht_haproxy
 * cht-upgrade-service

-Take note of the STATUS column and make sure no errors are displayed there.
-If any container is restarting or mentioning any other error, check the logs using the sudo docker logs <container-name> command.
+Take note of the `STATUS` column and make sure no errors are displayed.
+If any container is restarting or mentioning any other error, check the logs using the `docker logs <container-name>` command.

 If all has gone well, `nginx` should now be listening at both port 80 and port 443.
 Port 80 has a permanent redirect to port 443, so you can only access the CHT using https.